 A Certificate of Analysis (COA) is also available for all Nordic Naturals products.
 This document provides detailed information on the purity, strength, and quality of supplements.

 Offering 1,200 mg of combined EPA and DHA in every serving, the Life Extension Super Omega-3 supplement is a great option to squeeze more heart-healthy omega-3s into your diet.

-It also features antioxidant-rich olive extract and sesame lignans, which are compounds that can help protect against the degradation of fats.
+It also features antioxidant-rich olive extract and sesame lignans, which are compounds that add additional health benefits.

 Produced primarily from sustainably caught anchovies off the coast of Chile, this supplement is certified by the International Fish Oil Standards (IFOS), a program that evaluates the quality and potency of fish oil products.

 It’s also budget-friendly and available in several varieties, including enteric-coated and easy-to-swallow softgels.